spacetelescope/jwst_validation_notebooks/README.md

 11. Iterate with the reviewer over copying your test data into either Box or Artifactory.
 12. Delete your local copy of your branch.

+### Temporary Directory ###

+In order to avoid conflicts between multiple notebooks in the same directory (especially when being run by an automated process), the template notebook contains a cell that sets up a temporary directory and moves the notebook execution into that directory.
+Even if you don't start your notebook as a copy of the template, you should copy this cell.
+For development purposes, you may wish to set the `use_tempdir` variable to False, but when you are ready to submit the notebook in a pull request, please change it to True.

+### CRDS Cache Location ###

+The Jenkins instance is running on a virtual machine inside STScI, so it works best with its CRDS cache set to "/grp/crds/cache", but especially when working over the VPN this location may not work best for you.
+This cell in the template notebook allows for multiple options as to where to put the CRDS cache directory, so please include it.
+Again, when submitting the notebook, please set `use_local_crds_cache` to False.

 ### New Test Data ###

 If you have a notebook that uses updated test data or new test data, follow the steps